 Here’s the word file I use for writing comic scripts.

-If you prefer distinguishing between tight and loose scripts, simply reduce the first panel slugline to “Camera” and ignore the camera declarations all together when you want to write a loose script… or even better, just delete all the slugline placement holders before you get going.
+If you prefer writing a loose script, simply reduce the first panel slugline to “Camera” and ignore the camera declarations all together… or even better, just delete all the slugline placement holders completely before you get going.

-All dialogue, captions and sound effects should be numbered as they appear on the page.
+* All dialogue, captions and sound effects should be numbered as they appear on the page.
 I thought it clearer to use a bunch of ones instead of a bunch of number signs.
-Trying to label them consecutively as a default would just make things more confusing for you, once you start writing and cutting lines out.
+Trying to label them consecutively as a default would just make things more confusing for you once you start writing and cutting and pasting.